"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 AVIATION CLOUD MARKET TRENDS

-Emergence of Multi-Cloud and Hybrid Cloud Architectures are Key Market Trends
+Emergence of Multi-Cloud and Hybrid Cloud Architectures is a Key Market Trend

 • For instance, in August 2024, Lufthansa Systems partnered with Google Cloud to expand its Global Aviation Cloud platform into a multi-cloud environment, complementing its existing Microsoft Azure services.